To eat less, consider smaller plates and packages

 “Hunters try to kill the deer with the largest antlers, fishermen tell stories of their biggest catch, and we sensationalize even the act of dieting by hosting reality TV shows such as The Biggest Loser,” Sharp said.
 “When we are bombarded with the appeal of getting things bigger or larger, it creates a bit of dissonance that the message for our most intimate choices such as our meals, our plates and our bodies runs opposite to our culture of plenty when considering long-term health and wellness.”

-While plate size may matter, downsizing dishes alone may not be enough to help people lose weight, said Dr. Donald Hensrud, medical director of the Mayo Clinic Healthy Living Program in Rochester, Minnesota.
+While plate size may matter, downsizing dishes alone may not be enough to help people lose weight, sad Dr. Donald Hensrud, medical director of the Mayo Clinic Healthy Living Program in Rochester, Minnesota.

 “The obesity epidemic is a result of a number of different and complex influences,” Hensrud, who wasn’t involved in the study, said by email.
 “Recommending smaller plates is just one piece of a very large puzzle.”